 If you are in the habit of keeping notes on various subjects and topics, or wish to keep any kind of data in an orderly manner Treecle can create, maintain, and keep it accessible.

-The idea is to organise the data into categories, then create the categories in the form of a tree whose branches and leaves mirror the organisation.
+The idea is to organize the data into categories, then create the categories in the form of a tree whose branches and leaves mirror the organization.
 The various items in each category are then entered.
 The tree can be saved, retrieved, modified.

 Obviously, the user interface is in the form of a Tree.
 A click on a branch opens or closes it.
 Branches can be assigned titles, and the data can be searched for as words or phrases.